 “I think the first week I was at school, a bunch of kids thought it would be a good idea just to see whether I could swim in Holland Park pond,” he says.
 “I knew what it was like to run for your life.”

-But these early challenges have not in any way diminished the gratitude he feels towards the UK, and the sense of wonder at how his life has developed here.
+But these early challenges have not diminished the gratitude he feels towards the UK, and the sense of wonder at how his life has developed here.

 He says: “Every morning I wake up and I have to pinch myself when I stand in front of the mirror.